solana-labs/solana/book/src/interchain-transaction-verification.md

 ## Implementation

-The Solana Interchain SPV mechanism consists of the following components and participants:
+The Solana Inter-chain SPV mechanism consists of the following components and participants:

 #### SPV engine
 A contract deployed on Solana which statelessly verifies SPV proofs for the caller.